Hardeep1388/sevenslegals/themes/netlify-basic/content/blog/football-player-found-guilty-of-rape-sex-crimes.md

 url = "/assault/football-player-guilty-rape-sex-crimes/"

 +++
-Former Vanderbilt football player Brandon Vandenburg has been found guilty on five counts of aggravated rape, two counts of aggravated sexual battery, and one count of unlawful photography.
+Former Vanderbilt football player Brando Vandenburg has been found guilty on five counts of aggravated rape, two counts of aggravated sexual battery, and one count of unlawful photography.

 ## Football Player Found Guilty of Rape Sex Crimes